diannel231/exact-and-inexact-retrieval/README.md

 ## calc_cosine_similarity()
 returns the cosine similarty by comparing the term frequency lists to see how much terms have similar frequency within their respective documents

-## get_cosine(self, vec1, vec2)
-Calculates the cosine of two documents for later use in the inexact retrieval methods

-## text_to_vector(self, text)
-returns the list of words as a vector

-## post_process_exact_inexact_results()
-Does the post processing of the results from each search to display relevant information like the number of documents searched and the search results

 ## exact_query()
 Takes the exact qeury, sorts the resulting list based on relevance and takes input on how many results are wanted and post processes the results